The National Map

 Both US Topo and HTMC maps are published as GeoPDF documents.
 Both product types can be downloaded free of charge through several USGS interfaces.

-In addition to topographic quadrangles, the USGS publishes many other kinds of maps.
+In addition to topographic quadrangles, the USGS publishes many other kinds of maps, imagery, and geospatial data.
 For information about other USGS maps and publications, see